Königstuhl 1

-Königstuhl 1 (KO-1, Kö 1, Koenigstuhl 1) is a binary consisting out of the red dwarf LEHPM 494 and the M- or L-type star or brown dwarf DENIS-P J0021.0-4244.
+Königstuhl 1 (KO-1, Kö 1, Koenigstuhl 1) is a binary consisting of the red dwarf LEHPM 494 and the M- or L-type star or brown dwarf DENIS-P J0021.0-4244.
 While similar low-mass wide binary were known in young star-forming regions, Königstuhl1 was the first wide binary detected in the field and was not associated with a star-forming region.

 Name and discovery

 The individual components were known since 1998 (DENIS survey) and 2003 (LEHPM survey), but the binary status was not noticed until José A. Caballero studied them in 2007 and discovered that they move in the same direction.
 This similar motion was first revealed in the USNO-B1/NOMAD1 proper motion surveys.
 Caballero also collected 22 years of data to show that the proper motion is consistent.
 He named the pair Königstuhl 1 because he worked at the Max Planck Institute for Astronomy, which is located on top of the Königstuhl.
 Other low-mass binaries were discovered by Caballero in the Koenigstuhl survey and called Koenigstuhl 1, Koenigstuhl 2 (Kö 2, Kö 3).
 The last addition was Koenigstuhl 7 in 2014.